 Outdoor fountains are beautiful pieces of art that can be used to spruce up a backyard of any size.
 These fountains sometimes have sculptures or recognizable figurines as a part of their design.
-The size of outdoor fountains will typically depend on your personal preferences.
+The size of outdoor water fountains will typically depend on your personal preferences.
 Perhaps you enjoy small and compact fountains over larger ones.
 However, the scale of the fountain will also depend on the size of your yard.
-Often, the question is raised in regards to how outdoor fountains can be cleaned.
+Often, the question is raised in regards to how outdoor water fountains can be cleaned.
 Smaller fountains will take less time to clean, unless there are lots of intricate details that require more time.
 On the other hand, larger fountains have more water and room for buildup.
 We will be discussing more specifics in the article below!

 Read The Manufacturer’s Instructions

 This is the easiest and one of the most important parts of your intensive algae treatment procedures.
 Different fountains require different chemicals and using the wrong chemical to clean your fountain can result in irreversible damage to your beloved water feature.

 Once you have read the maintenance instructions that came with your fountain and you fully understand what chemicals are safe to use and how to disassemble your pump, you are ready to begin draining your fountain.
 Depending on the size of your fountain, a wet/dry vac may be required to get the fountain basin completely drained.
 Be sure to unplug your pump prior to draining your water fountain or you can burn out the pump's motor.